Symphony, K. 45a (Mozart): History and attribution

 The Mozart family began their journey between Salzburg and Vienna in January 1769, stopping over at the Lambach Abbey in Upper Austria, among other places.
 As was customary for Bavarian and Austrian monasteries, the Lambach Abbey offered rooms and meals for travellers and maintained a small chapel for both the liturgy and entertainment.
 This stopover is not mentioned in the correspondence of the Mozart family and is only known through the two manuscripts in the monastery.

 These two manuscripts were found at the beginning of the 20th century as copies (not autographs) in the archives of the Lambach Abbey and were probably gifts from the Mozart family as thanks for the hospitality given to them.
 One (the "Old Lambach") had the title "Del Sigre: Wolfgango Mozart.
 Dono Authoris 4.ta Jan.
-[1]769" while the other (the "New Lambach", K. deest, Eisen G 16) was attributed to "Leopoldo" with the same date.
+[1]769" while the other (the "New Lambach", K. Anh.
+C 11.17, Eisen G 16) was attributed to "Leopoldo" with the same date.
 Alfred Einstein assumed that the "Old Lambach" symphony (the one attributed to Wolfgang) was composed by 1767-68 during the stay in Vienna (which fit with the date on the manuscript in Lambach) and entered it into the main Köchel catalogue as K. 45a.
 This analysis was repeated in later editions of the Köchel catalogue.
 (The previous editions numbered the work as K. Anh.
 221 as the work was then unknown apart from an incipit in the catalogue of Breitkopf & Härtel.)

 In 1964, Anna Amalie Abert published a new hypothesis that the title pages of the two Lambach symphonies were accidentally reversed.
 Her theory was based on an extensive examination of both works, as well as comparisons between these and other symphonies known to be composed by Leopold and Wolfgang at about the same time.
 As a result, Abert concluded that K. 45a is archaic in style and, from an aesthetic point, "less good" symphony of Leopold, who must have been the composer of the older, more conservative and less gifted K. 45a.
 Moreover, the comparison revealed similarities between formal and stylistic characteristics of the first movements of K. 45a and other symphonies by Leopold, and the first movements of "New Lambach" and other symphonies by Wolfgang.
 Furthermore, the fact that the first movement has only one theme and the large use of two-bar phrases making up sequences make it more likely to be written by Leopold, while the more continuous, spun and varied melodic ideas of the "New Lambach" symphony make it more likely to be written by Wolfgang.
 After this, the "New Lambach" symphony was subsequently published as a work of Mozart and was recorded as part of some complete recordings of Mozart's symphonies (most notably in The Complete Mozart Edition).